Table of Contents

 The recommended amount of water we should drink

-Once we know why we should be getting sufficient amount of water, another unanswered question is, how much water should we drink?
+Once we know why we should be getting sufficient amount of fluids, another unanswered question is, how much fluids should we drink?
 The answer depends on many factors and varies from person to person.

 The general recommendations of experts from the Institute of Medicine of the National Academies on the water intake are at the level of:

 - 2.7 litres for women (approximately 11 cups)

 - 3.7 litres for men (approximately 15 cups)